- Can I return something if I change my mind or I have ordered the wrong thing ?

 Things can go wrong though and if you try your juice and still feel that it's not the same as what you used to be supplied with, please don't hesitate to lodge a support ticket so we can try and work out what the problem might be.

 Be aware also that juices react to Nicotine being added and changing your brand of Nicotine can also change the flavour and/or colour of a juice.

-Always let your juices steep for at least a few days when you have mixed them, go back and try again.
+Always let your juices steep for at least a few days after you have mixed them, then go back and try again.